deepanshs/mrsimulator/docs/installation/pip.rst

 PIP is a package manager for Python packages and is included with python version 3.4 and higher.
 PIP is the easiest way to install python packages.
-Install the package using pip as follows,
+To install the package type the following in the terminal,

 .. code-block:: bash